chendo/filepath/README.md

 Sure, you might say "I'd just type and tab complete that shit."
-But let's just imagine that file is really deep in the project hierarchy or just really damn annoying to autocomplete because there's a billion things with the same prefixes.
+But let's just imagine that file is really deep in the project hierarchy or just really damn annoying to autocomplete because there's a billion files with the same prefixes.

 Now, let's take a look at your coding life with `filepath`.